Win-C/Win-C/README.md

 - 🌱 Learning Django and practicing data structures & algorithms in both JS and Py
 - 👯 Looking to collaborate on coding opportunities
 - ⚡ Fun facts:
-    - Lived in New York City 🗽 ❤️ for 5 years
+    - I lived in New York City 🗽 ❤️ for 5 years
-    - I'm a runner and competed 🇨🇦 inaugural MedWar (Medical Wilderness Adventure Race)
+    - I'm a runner and competed in 🇨🇦's inaugural MedWar (Medical Wilderness Adventure Race)
-- 🐇 🕳️ Rabbit holes: that I typically fall into
+- 🐇 🕳️ Rabbit holes (I fall into...):
     - information security and user data & privacy
     - modernization of legacy systems through APIs
     - user accessbility including improving access for marginalized and rural communities